 Finally, there are a few exceptions to these ideas.
 First there are neutral salts, like NaCl.
 In this case, both the cation and the anion are the conjugate pair of a strong acid and strong base.
 As such, a solution of these ions will be neutral.
 If you have memorized the strong acids and strong bases, these can quickly be identified.
 Second, there are a number of insoluble hydroxides, like Al(OH)3 that are weak simply since they don't dissolve in water.
 They don't really have a conjugate acid.
 They are weak simply as a result of solubility.

 What is the best way to learn to identify compounds?
 Practice.
-Below are two worksheets on identifying acids and bases and salts.
+There are two worksheets on identifying acids and bases and salts on the worksheet page.

 © 2013 mccord/vandenbout/labrake